- Fiction Writers

 Books Gordon has written for children include The Little Boy that Santa Claus Forgot (Javea Library, Spain, 2001); Cedric’s Masterpiece (SM, Spain, 2004); The Runaway Circus (Lothian, Australia, 2005); Nog the Nag Bird (Lothian, Australia, 2006) and Alecto, a graphic novel (King Tractor Press, USA, 2006).

-Gordon has recently been working for Macmillan, Madrid, on a series of books, Pepe en Inglaterra, to introduce Spanish speaking children to English language and culture.
+Gordon spent time working for Macmillan, Madrid, on a series of books, Pepe en Inglaterra, to introduce Spanish speaking children to English language and culture.
 The first in the series Pepe en Inglaterra.
 La llegada was published in 2007.
-The review in the El Pais Sunday Literary Supplement, Babelia said
+The review in the El Pais Sunday Literary Supplement, Babelia said:

 Gordons latest book with Macmillan Spain is Count Oblonsky and Petrov in The Case of the Red Skull.
 Count Oblonsky is 19th Century Russias greatest detective, even Sherlock Holmes writes to him for advice!

 For more information about Gordon, see his web site at gordon-reece.com.

 GOLVAN ARTS MANAGEMENT • PO Box 766, Kew, Victoria 3101 Australia • firstname.lastname@example.org